atbcb/usab-uswds/news/_posts/2024-05-09-u-s-access-board-holds-meetings-with-members-of-the-entertainment-industry.md

   </figcaption>
 </figure>

-In roundtables co-facilitated by filmmaker **Jim LeBrecht** (*Crip Camp*) and producer **Tari Hartman Squire**, the Board learned from creatives (actors, writers, directors, and musicians) with disabilities, in addition to casting directors from the Casting Society of America (CSA), CBS Entertainment, Disney/ABC, Lucasfilm Animation, and NBCUniversal, an agent from Arise Talent, and a manager from Whaler/C Talent.
+In roundtables co-facilitated by filmmaker Jim LeBrecht (*Crip Camp*) and producer Tari Hartman Squire, the Board learned from creatives (actors, writers, directors, and musicians) with disabilities, in addition to casting directors from the Casting Society of America (CSA), CBS Entertainment, Disney/ABC, Lucasfilm Animation, and NBCUniversal, an agent from Arise Talent, and a manager from Whaler/C Talent.
 The Board learned about authentic casting and writers with disabilities telling authentic stories, along with accessibility issues with trailers, sets, and locations, wardrobe and make-up areas, and employment-related websites.
 However, the Board also learned about potential solutions: Accessibility Coordinators, Directors of Artistic Sign Language (DASLs), a budget line item for accessibility accommodations, a Central Accommodations Fund, and increased and ongoing educational resources in the industry about working with professionals with disabilities.

 The Board also learned from studio, network, and streamer representatives regarding efforts to improve the accessibility of productions and representation of individuals with disabilities, the building of strategic alliances with disability-led organizations, and the use of AI (artificial intelligence) in audio descriptions.
 The speakers included representatives from Amazon, American Masters, AT&T, NBCUniversal, and Prime Video.